Abuca/alx-zero_day/0x03-git/README.md

 And here is my second README file.
-This is about a project based on git.
+This is about a project based on git and github.